Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 ##### Migration

-In this migration a nex model Prescription is create, but we need to specify spree_ to specify the appartenance to spree module.
-The definition of the fields is usual.
+In this migration a new model Prescription is create, but we need to specify spree_ to specify the appartenance to spree module.
+The definition of the fields are the usual ones.
 To generate the migration do as usual with rails generate model...

 ```ruby
 class CreateSpreePrescriptions < ActiveRecord::Migration[5.1]